ICAS Council – composition and current members

 Tracey Rob Perera CA

 Tracey is an experienced Strategic Transformation Director.
 She has successfully led commercial, regulatory and political change programmes for C-suite.
 Tracey has extensive UK, European and Global experience working within many industry sectors leading on business operations, finance, strategy, business development, people, risk, regulatory and crisis management.
-Her previous role at KPMG was the UK Brexit Programme Director.
-She led the UK firm’s preparedness, contingency and crisis planning for a “no-deal” Brexit which were then used to deal with the COVID19 crisis.

 Public interest members profiles